 This is the best chocolate chip cookie recipe.
 No chilling is required.
 It’s just a simple, straightforward, amazingly delicious chocolate chip cookie that turns out amazing every time!

 At the time of this post, it is National Chocolate Chip Cookie Day Chocolate Chip cookies are a timeless classic and my family loves them in any form, warm, cold, and of course dough form.
-Everyone has there favorite recipe either passed down from generation to generation or beloved recipe from the back the chocolate chip bag like toll house or Hershey’s.
+Everyone has their favorite recipe either passed down from generation to generation or a beloved recipe from the back of the chocolate chip bag like toll house or Hershey’s.

 The ingredients for chewy chocolate chip

 - Butter: Melted butter produces the chewy cookie you’re looking for in this recipe.